The Slate Belt

 Graduate Program in Historic Preservation - University of Pennsylvania

-This project was originally conceived as a University of Pennsylvania studio class in the Graduate Program in Historic Preservation.
-With generous funding from the J. M. Kaplan Foundation, Professor Frank Matero and a group of 10 students began to investigate the history of the slate industry in Pennsylvania in response to public awareness that this valuable cultural landscape was being overlooked and disappearing.
-With the vast majority of the quarries of the region (more than 350 in total) having closed by the mid 1970's, the living legacy which maintained the methods for slate quarrying in the region, having not been passed to a new generation, was quickly disappearing.
-The student effort focused primarily on one quarry, American Bangor, which first opened in 1875 and still retains much of its original fabric including the incline cableways used to lift massive pieces of slate from within the quarries, and a system which was unique to the slate quarries of the Pennsylvania Slate Belt.
-Much of the data collected during this class has been incorporated into this website.
+This project was originally conceived as a University of Pennsylvania studio in Industrial Heritage at the Graduate Program in Historic Preservation.
+With generous funding from the J. M. Kaplan Fund, Professor Frank Matero and a group of 10 students investigated the history of the slate industry in Pennsylvania.
+With the vast majority of the quarries of the region (more than 350 in total) having closed by the mid 1980's, the region's slate quarrying legacy was in serious decline.
+The studio effort focused primarily on one quarry, American Bangor, which first opened in 1875 and still retains much of its original equipment including the incline cableways used to lift the massive pieces of slate from within the deep quarries, and a system which was unique to the slate quarries of the Pennsylvania Slate Belt.
+Some of the data collected during this class has been incorporated into this website.

-In conjunction with the efforts of the students and faculty at the University of Pennsylvania, was a team of students from Muhlenberg College.
-Professor Joseph Elliott and his studio from the Fine Arts Department chose to document both the current active quarries, as well as the residents of the communities that make up the Slate Belt district.
+In conjunction with the efforts of the students and faculty at the University of Pennsylvania, a team of students from Muhlenberg College, under Professor Joseph Elliott, Professor of Fine Arts, who documented both the few active quarries, as well as the residents of the communities that make up the Slate Belt district.
 The final result of that effort produced a web page called Slate Stories that showcased the photography and documentation carried out by the students.

-Much of the information for this website has been collected, or quoted directly from primary documents that were created in response to, and as a result of the massive industry which existed for more than a century from the early 1830's until its ultimate demise during the decades after World War II, however the beginning of the end began long before that.
-During World War I, many of the slate firms closed to release men for other essential war work, especially in the Bethlehem Steel plant nearby.
-Most of the quarries that closed, never reopened after the war as modern synthetic materials such as asphalt composites and plastics proved less expensive and easier to use, and required less skilled labor to fabricate and install.
+Much of the information for this website has been collected and quoted from primary documents that were created in response to, and as a result of, this massive industry which existed for more than a century from the early 1830's until its ultimate demise during the decades after World War II.
+The Pennsylvania Slate quarries produced the largest output in the world but during World War I, many of the slate firms closed to release men for other essential war work, especially in the Bethlehem Steel plant nearby.
+Most of the quarries that closed, never reopened after the World War I as modern synthetic materials such as asphalt composites and plastics proved less expensive and easier to use, and required less skilled labor to fabricate and install.
+The long history of the slate industry is complex, involving a wide range of forces from the local to the global.
+No industry of this scale ceases to exist over night and it was not a single event that undid this once important resource.
+This site attempts to shed light on the elements that drove the slate belt to such significance as well as the forces that lead to its demise.

-Since no single source of information is complete or infallible, the hope is that this site can continue to expand and be modified to reflect the growing wealth of historic information available about this subject.
+It is our intention that this site will continue to expand and be modified to reflect the growing wealth of historic information available on the subject.

 Image Source: Joseph Elliott